Why Caravan Rollovers Happen - updated March 2019

 - make sure your tow ball mass is correct

-- do not tow using a tow vehicle that is lighter than the trailer
+- do not have a laden tow vehicle that is lighter than the laden trailer

 why not buy a book?